pdhoff/Hierarchical-modeling-of-count-data/C19ARModelFitting.md

 }
 ```

-Now plot the observed and fitted for each state.
+Now plot the observed and fitted values for each state.

   - observed deaths: thin red lines
   - fitted deaths: thick pink lines